Prelude to the Mishima Incident: 1968 (Shōwa 43)

-Through his contacts with Colonel Yamamoto and former army personnel and high-ranking government officials connected to him, Mishima got a sense of the possibility of calling out the Public Security Operation, and together with Yamamoto he came up with the following plan for a coup d'état scenario.
+Through his contacts with Colonel Yamamoto and former army personnel and high-ranking government officials connected to him, Mishima got a sense of the possibility of calling out the Public Order Deployment, and together with Yamamoto he came up with the following plan for a coup d'état scenario.
 And Mishima had become a member of the Aogiri Group (青桐グループ), a secret intelligence organization formed by graduates of the JGSDF's counter-psychological intelligence course.
-The graduates published the pamphlet called "Aogiri" once a year.
+The graduates published the pamphlet called Aogiri (青桐) once a year.

-If it becomes necessary to mobilize the Public Security Operation, Mishima and the Tatenokai members will first risk their lives to eliminate the New Left demonstrators, and the special unit in the Eastern area led by myself (Colonel Yamamoto) and my comrades will respond.
-At this point, the main force of the JSDF's Public Security Operation will be deployed and restore security in the capital under martial law.
+If it becomes necessary to mobilize the Public Order Deployment, Mishima and the Tatenokai members will first risk their lives to eliminate the New Left demonstrators, and the special unit in the Eastern area led by myself (Colonel Yamamoto) and my comrades will respond.
+At this point, the main force of the JSDF's Public Order Deployment will be deployed and restore security in the capital under martial law.
 In the unlikely event that the demonstrators invade the Imperial Palace, I will use the JSDF helicopters I have on standby to transport the Tatenokai members and we firmly block the demonstrators without missing an opportunity.

 At this point, Mishima and ten core members will take responsibility for killing the demonstrators, unsheathe their swords, and commit seppuku with their Japanese swords.
 As written in Mishima's Counterrevolutionary Manifesto (反革命宣言, Han-kakumei sengen), they "believe that there will be others who will follow us," and will serve their deaths as a foundation stone.
 The revolutionary drama that begins with the uprising of Mishima and the Tatenokai will be completed by the JSDF that will follow.
 The JSDF, that succeeded in their coup d'état, will end by gaining recognition as the National Army through constitutional revise.